 The old adage of “reading the room” extends to your online presence.
 Even though what is going on in the world may not seem as though it affects your business directly, not listening to your community may cause a loss of trust.
 We all have a responsibility to stay current and with the times.

 Your community is following you for a reason – because they connect with you on a meaningful level that resonates emotionally.
 By building and maintaining trust, you are growing your credibility.

 Be Authentic and Transparent

 So what do you say when they are challenging social justice issues being discussed all over social media?
 The core values of social media have always revolved around authenticity and being genuine.
-Only say what you mean, otherwise you’ll come off disingenuous.
+Only say what you mean, otherwise, you’ll come off disingenuous.
 Be transparent.
 Try to make impactful changes where you can.

 Assess and Evaluate

-It’s not easy to address issues that challenge each of us on a human level – assess and evaluate what your values are as an organization.
+It’s not easy to address issues that challenge each of us on a human level – assess and evaluate what our values are as an organization.
 Social media should be an accurate reflection and extension of what your brand stands for.

-The world is shifting – people are learning more, asking more questions and becoming more self aware.
+The world is shifting – people are learning more, asking more questions, and becoming more self-aware.
 As brands and organizations, we must also follow suit as leaders in our community by being thoughtful and mindful in our social media presence.